Lorraine McGowen

 Lorraine S. McGowen is an American lawyer.
-She is the lead restructuring partner at Orrick, Herrington & Sutcliffe in the New York office.
+She is a restructuring partner at Orrick, Herrington & Sutcliffe in the New York office.
 McGowen works with financial institutions, lender groups and creditor committees who want to maximize recoveries in complicated bankruptcies, out-of-court restructurings and rights controversies.
 She also works with investors and acquirers of distressed companies.
 McGowen is a fellow of the American Bar Foundation.

 Education

 McGowen graduated from Georgetown University School of Foreign Service with a B.S.F.S.
 She received her J.D. degree from Columbia Law School.

 Career

 McGowen joined Orrick in May, 1993, and became a partner in January, 1996.
 Since that time, she has advised financial institutions, syndicated lender groups and creditor committees from the U.S., Europe, Asia and Africa who seek to maximize their recovery or reduce their exposure.
 She develops mediation and litigation strategies and negotiates reorganization plans.
 McGowen has been involved in many prominent bankruptcy and out-of-court restructuring matters including Indiana Toll Road, Puerto Rico, South Bay Expressway, Lehman Brothers and Tronox.
 She co-lead's Orrick's Automotive Technology & Mobility group and serves on the firm's Management Committee.

 McGowen is the lead bankruptcy attorney representing Toyota and its subsidiaries in the global restructuring of Takata Corporation and its subsidiaries.